jelhub/scimgateway/README.md

 - **scimversion** - 1.1 or 2.0.
 Default is 1.1.
 For Azure AD 2.0 should be used.

 - **loglevel** - error or debug.
-Output to console and logfile `logs\plugin-saphana.log` (debug not sent to console)
+Output to console and logfile `logs\plugin-saphana.log` (debug not sent to console).

 - **localhostonly** - true or false.
 False means gateway accepts incoming requests from all clients.
 True means traffic from only localhost (127.0.0.1) is accepted (gateway must then be installed on the CA Connector Server).

 - **port** - (**) Gateway will listen on this port number.
 Clients (e.g. Provisioning Server) will be using this port number for communicating with the gateway.
-For endpoint the port is the port number used by plugin for communicating with SAP Hana
+For endpoint the port is the port number used by plugin for communicating with SAP Hana.

-- **username** - username used by clients for gateway authentication.
-For endpoint the username refers to endpoint authentication.
+- **auth** - Contains one or more authentication/authorization methods used by clients for for accessing gateway. **Methods are disabled by setting corresponding attributes to null**

-- **password** - (**) password used by clients for gateway authentication.
-For endpoint the password refers to endpoint authentication.
-Note, we set a clear text password and when gateway is started this **password will become encrypted and updated in the configuration file**.
+- **auth.basic** - Basic Authentication with **username**/**password**.
+Note, we set a clear text password and when gateway is started password will become encrypted and updated in the configuration file.

-- **oauth** - For Azure AD, define access token for OAuth2 bearer token (access token).
-This will be the password accepted by ScimGateway.
-Using standard OAuth key/secret/endpoints is not supported.
+- **auth.bearer** - Contains misc bearer token methods for authorization of client requests.

+- **auth.bearer.token** - Shared token/secret (supported by Azure).
+Clear text value will become encrypted when gateway is started.

+- **auth.bearer.jwt** - Contains misc JSON Web Token (JWT) methods for authorization.

+- **auth.bearer.jwt.azure** - JWT used by Azure SyncFabric. **tenantIdGUID** must be set to Azure Active Directory Tenant ID.

+- **auth.bearer.jwt.standard** - Standard JWT.
+Using **secret** or **publicKey** for signature verification. publicKey should be set to the filename of public key or certificate pem-file located in `<package-root>\config\certs`.
+Clear text secret will become encrypted when gateway is started. **options.issuer** is mandatory.
+Other options may also be included according to jsonwebtoken npm package definition.

 - **certificate** - If not using SSL/TLS certificate, set "key", "cert" and "ca" to **null**.
 When using SSL/TLS, "key" and "cert" have to be defined with the filename corresponding to the primary-key and public-certificate.
 Both files must be located in the `<package-root>\config\certs` directory e.g:

 		"certificate": {
 		  "key": "key.pem",
 		  "cert": "cert.pem",
 		  "ca": null
 		}

     Example of how to make a self signed certificate:

-  `openssl req -nodes -newkey rsa:2048 -x509 -sha256 -days 3650 -keyout key.pem -out cert.pem -subj "/O=Testing/OU=ScimGateway/CN=<FQDN>"`
+		openssl req -nodes -newkey rsa:2048 -x509 -sha256 -days 3650 -keyout key.pem -out cert.pem -subj "/O=Testing/OU=ScimGateway/CN=<FQDN>" -config "<path>\openssl.cnf"

     `<FQDN>` is Fully Qualified Domain Name of the host having ScimGateway installed